 That’s not really what we normally see when people talk about self-care.
 But, it works for me.
 I also enjoy relaxing in the sun, getting a massage (in fact, an appointment with my therapist the day after I got home was on order to help recover from the hiking and driving), and even the occasional bath, but the best way for me to take a real break from the stress of work, clear my head and recharge myself, is a trip like this one.
 Since I don’t travel for work like I used to, I find that I need this time of being off by myself, going somewhere completely new, to satisfy my wanderlust and also check in with myself.

-I’m also luck in having a spouse who gets this.
+I’m also lucky in having a spouse who gets this.
 I’m not sure everyone would be OK with their spouse just wandering off for a few days without them.

 I’ve often said that abuse survivors, in particular, spend much of their adult lives learning the skills we should have learned as children, including how to take care of ourselves, and how to experience joy.
 I fear that because of that, we also have a tendency to look at what works for others and assume that is what we should be doing.
 It might not be a bad idea to try some of the things others are doing if you’re not sure of what activities will serve this purpose for you, but remember that we are all unique.
 If it’s not working for you, it’s OK to stop and try something else.
 Eventually, you’ll figure out what works for you.